Issue 95 • Week of November 12, 2023 / Updated June 18, 2024

 Yet the lives of most of the 46 million turkeys that will end up on the dinner table are far from celebratory.
 Barely 2% of them meet organic specifications.
 Still, that is nearly double the percentage of other livestock, which at least is growing.
 However, the vast majority of farm animals are treated horribly in the US.

 Factory farms, known officially as Confined Animal Feeding Operations (CAFO), cram animals into such small spaces that they often cannot turn around or breathe fresh air.
 They may never even see the sun.
-Allowing these unethical practices and artificially subsidizing the cost of animal protein through our food policy has resulted in historic low consumer prices but also unimaginable food waste and medical problems stemming from obesity.
+Allowing these unethical practices and artificially subsidizing the cost of animal protein through our food policy resulted in all-time low consumer prices (until illegal collusion raised our grocery bills).
+CAFOs have also driven unimaginable food waste and an exponential rise in medical problems stemming from obesity.
 These methods are an unhealthy recipe for livestock, for farms' surrounding communities, and for consumers.

 Case in point: avian flu spread rapidly through these indoor facilities and ravaged the turkey market last year when entire flocks of tens of thousands of birds were destroyed.
 Sadly, it will likely only encourage farmers to pre-medicate more of their animals even further to drive further antibiotic resistance and agricultural runoff that contaminates our water and pollutes our air.